 - Require strict API governance: Design standards, version control, and compliance.

-Enterprise is for organizations where Postman pricing at the Professional tier is already in use and governance or scale demands the top plan.
+Enterprise is for organizations where Postman pricing at the Team tier isn’t enough for governance, security controls, and scale.

 Apidog: A Free Postman Alternative with 4 Users